Keith-L-Watford/who-am-i/README.md

 ## Notes
 Im super happy with how this draft turned out.
 Using Bulma made the process so efficient and easy.
 The next thing I would like to look into why that white space shows up.

+*Updated the content on the index.html on July, 19, 2021.
+However didnt update the screenshots used for this readme

 ## License
 This is free and unencumbered software released into the public domain.